Nutrition has long been a topic of conversation and research for many years.

 It is a major factor in chronic diseases but can be tamed by a diet low in sugar, carbohydrates, and plant lectins.

-Dr. Gundry’s newest book, The Longevity Paradox gives a detailed explanation of what lectins are and how they affect our health.
+Dr. Gundry’s newest book, The Longevity Paradox, gives a detailed explanation of what lectins are and how they affect your health.

 Here are some foods that are high in lectins: